 Maia Ramnath, Founder/Artistic Director.

-Besides choreographing and performing her own work for Constellation, Maia has appeared as a freelance aerialist and dancer with various artists including Pat Catterson/Nine Lives Dance, Yonder Window Theater Company, the Neo-Political Cowgirls, Hybrid Movement Company, David Michalek and Yvonne Rainer’s film Slow Dancing/Trio A, Jill Sigman/thinkdance, Elise Knudsen & Bianca Falco’s Nuvole Dance Theater, Nadia Lesy’s Bullettrun, the Merce Cunningham RUGs, Cirque Boom, Cirquetacular Entertainment, and others.
-She is also a writer, editor and teacher: she has taught aerial rope and silk at Circus Warehouse and Aerial Arts NYC; history and writing at NYU, Penn State and Fordham University.
+Besides choreographing and performing her own work for Constellation, Maia has appeared as a freelance aerialist and dancer with various artists including Pat Catterson/9 Lives Dance, Yonder Window Theater Company, the Neo-Political Cowgirls, Hybrid Movement Company, David Michalek and Yvonne Rainer’s film Slow Dancing/Trio A, Jill Sigman/thinkdance, Elise Knudsen & Bianca Falco’s Nuvole Dance Theater, Nadia Lesy’s Bullettrun, the Merce Cunningham RUGs, Cirque Boom, Cirquetacular Entertainment, and others.
+She is also a prolific writer, editor and teacher: she has taught aerial rope and silk at Circus Warehouse and Aerial Arts NYC; South Asian and world history and writing at NYU, Penn State and Fordham University.

 Sato has worked with Mark Dendy, Igal Perry and others as a dancer in New York since 1993.
 She performs under the stage name "Cyberbutoh," incorporating theatrical entertainment with modern art (www.cyberbutoh.com).
 Her passions include: Aerial, Argentine Tango and Video/Film.